The best accounting software for small businesses 2025

 FreshBooks makes it simple to add new billable items to your inventory, and track them across invoices.
 Image source: freshbooks.com

 FreshBooks is a fantastic accounting tool that stands out for its inventory tracking features.
-Unlike Zoho Books, Xero, QuickBooks, and Clear Books, FreshBooks includes inventory management in even its most basic package, so sellers can effortlessly monitor their stock levels and avoid those dreaded out-of-stock moments.
+Unlike Zoho Books, Xero, QuickBooks, and Clear Books, FreshBooks includes inventory management in even its most basic package, so sellers can effortlessly monitor their stock levels.

-Naturally, retailers or dropshippers will want a specialist inventory tool for their product list.
-But FreshBooks is a smart option for anyone selling limited ‘run-on’ items, such as a hairdresser flogging shampoo with every sale.
+While retailers or dropshippers will want a specialist inventory tool for their product list, FreshBooks is a smart option for anyone selling limited ‘run-on’ items, such as a hairdresser offering shampoo with every sale.
 FreshBooks will even send an automated warning if a user tries to add too many items to an invoice.

 It’s also super easy to connect your online store to FreshBooks, thanks to its in-built integrations with popular ecommerce builders.
 Whether you use Shopify, Squarespace, or BigCommerce, you can effortlessly sync your stock data – rather than keeping a note of it on your phone – to get an instant understanding of how each sale impacts your inventory.